julkuh/generator-mapapps/README.md

   * bootstrapping a complete map.apps project based on mapapps-4-developers

 ## Release Note

+### 1.2.0
+ * Allow creation of additional components after bundle initialization - When `yo mapapps` is run inside an existing bundle folder, it is detected automatically as a bundle and an option to create a component instead of a bundle or app.
+This includes the componentName.js file, entry in bundle's manifest.json and module.js.
+Even tests are pre-populated for you.
 ### 1.1.0
  * Allow selection of sub-generator (bundle4x, bundle3x or app3x) through CLI
 ### 1.0.0